Investigating the environmental factors historic marine heat waves

 The candidate will be supervised by Dr Melissa Bowen (University of Auckland), Dr Rob Smith (University of Otago, Associate Professor Moninya Roughan (MetOcean), Dr Phil Sutton (NIWA) and is part of a multiinstitution project.
 The student will be expected to interact with other members of the wider team (including overseas collaborators) and contribute to programme workshops.

-If you have any questions, please do not hesitate to contact Dr Melissa Bowen ([email protected]).
+More information: If you have any questions, please do not hesitate to contact Dr Melissa Bowen ([Email Address Removed]).